pjobinson/jobinsonworks.github.io/_posts/2010-03-03-why-books-should-be-your-priority.md

 paginate: true
 ---

+A new year brings new beginnings to many things!
+Most of you have already decided to read a book for at least ten minutes a day.

+Well, I too promised myself to read one book per month for the next beautiful 12 months.
+But I was confused about which book to choose from the vast collection of best sellers.

+So I did some digging in some of the most popular websites in search of the best books in 2023.
+And prepared a wish list of the best books that might engage my thoughts and cherish my memories for a long time.

+> In this article, I am sharing the 10 most popular books that I wish to read in 2023.

 Cas sociis natoque penatibus et magnis <a href="#">dis parturient montes</a>, nascetur ridiculus mus. *Aenean eu leo quam.* Pellentesque ornare sem lacinia quam venenatis vestibulum.
 Sed posuere consectetur est at lobortis.
 Cras mattis consectetur purus sit amet fermentum.

 > Curabitur blandit tempus porttitor.
 Nullam quis risus eget urna mollis ornare vel eu leo.
 Nullam id dolor id nibh ultricies vehicula ut id elit.